eavestn/reflections/mountains/alaska-2023.md

 "Most people I have spoken to regret not seeing the body."

 I paused.
 Breathed.
-And went to see my father.
+And went to see my father; the same father who's face glowed in the orange Savannah sun when he told me I had courage nearly a decade ago.

 My dad used to joke he wanted to say goodbye to the world while holding a gin and tonic and watching the sunset from his balcony.
 What he really meant - I think at one level - was that he wanted to die without knowing it was coming and that he wanted a simple death.